stevengonsalvez/identity-scope-exploration/README.md

 -  **Token Compression:** Another option is to use JWT compression techniques.
 However, this may increase CPU usage as it requires token compression and decompression.
 This may not solve the problem if scope assignment crosses thresholds within the IDP

 -  **Use of Reference Tokens:** Reference tokens store token payloads on the server-side and send a reference ID to the client.
 When resources are accessed, the server can use the reference ID to lookup the actual token payload, thus bypassing the need to include all the scopes in the token.
-An example illustrated below
+An example is illustrated below

 ```mermaid
 sequenceDiagram